 Along the way, we take breaks for tea, coffee and snacks.
 Pausing gives you a chance to explore a bit and take in the incredible natural environment around us.
 We spend as much time as possible wildlife viewing and experiencing the beautiful wetlands up close.

 In the late afternoon, the safari crew sets up camp and we settle down for the night.
 This gives you time to take a bush shower and unwind after an exciting day of exploring.
 Sit back and recount the adventures of the day while your chef cooks up a tasty dinner.

-If the wildlife numbers in the south of Kafue were not great, then we may spend an extra day up in the north, in the Busanga Plains area, to ensure that we make the most of our game viewing opportunities.
+If the wildlife numbers in the south of Kafue are not high, then we may spend an extra day up in the north, in the Busanga Plains area, to ensure that we make the most of our game viewing opportunities.

 On day 10 we slowly make our way back south, returning to Mayukuyuku Camp.
 We spend another night back at this lovely lodge along the Kafue River, breaking our journey to Kasabushi.
-Given the easy pace we take to allow for optimal wildlife viewing and the rough road condition, we find that it is best to break the drive here.
-Enjoy a piping hot shower and spend the evening enjoying the comforts of the lodge.
+Given the easy pace we take to allow for optimal wildlife viewing and the rough road conditions, we find that it is best to break the drive here.
+Take a nice hot shower and spend the evening enjoying the comforts of the lodge.